Ulthran/ShotgunUnifrac/docs/quickstart.rst

    command will add it to your path: ``echo 'export PATH=$PATH:$HOME/miniconda3/bin' > ~/.bashrc``

-If you see "Tests failed", check out our :ref:`troubleshooting` section or file an issue on our `GitHub <https://github.com/sunbeam-labs/sunbeam/issues>`_ page.
+If you see "Tests failed", file an issue on `GitHub<https://github.com/Ulthran/ShotgunUnifrac/issues>`_.

 Setup
 *****